 - The one way flow of urine through the ureters from the kidneys to the bladder.

 - Bladder epithelial cells which line the inner surface of the bladder secrete antibacterial peptides to clear the bladder.

 - The acidic pH of urine, as well as high osmolality, inhibits the growth of bacteria.

-Risk factors include, recent lower urinary tract infection, congenital abnormalities or kidney stones which obstruct urinary flow, impaired immune system, diabetes (which can cause glucose in the urine), hyperadrenocorticism (Cushing’s Syndrome), steroid administration, urethral catheterisation, urine retention, urinary tract neoplasia, and chronic renal (kidney) disease which results in dilute and altered urine composition.
+Risk factors include recent lower urinary tract infection, congenital abnormalities or kidney stones that obstruct urinary flow, impaired immune system, diabetes (which can cause glucose in the urine), hyperadrenocorticism (Cushing’s Syndrome), steroid administration, urethral catheterisation, urine retention, urinary tract neoplasia, and chronic renal (kidney) disease which results in dilute and altered urine composition.